The spirit of a jovial manager keeps busy, and amuses itself.

 On their website, The Sacramento Theatre Company states their purpose: “The Sacramento Theatre Company (STC) strives to be a leader in integrating professional theatre with theatre arts education.
 STC produces engaging professional theatre, provides exceptional theatre training, and uses theatre as a tool for educational engagement.”

-The Sacramento Theatre Company building, built in 1949, has been renovated while keeping some of the original features.
+The Sacramento Theatre Company building, built in 1949, has been renovated while keeping some of its original features.
 It has three venues for plays and events.

-The Sacramento Theatre Company’s Main Stage Theatre is in a well-constructed proscenium auditorium with outstanding acoustics, and two aisles, that seat an audience of 292 people.
-Each seat in the theater’s three sections, offers a clear view of the stage; as if everyone present is sitting in the front row for the theatre production.
-This feature has made this theater a popular place to see shows throughout the years of its existence.
+The Sacramento Theatre Company’s Main Stage Theatre is in a well-constructed proscenium auditorium with outstanding acoustics, two aisles, and seating for 292 people.
+Each seat in the theater’s three sections offers a clear view of the stage, as if everyone present were sitting in the front row.
+This feature has made the theater a popular place to see shows through the years.

-The 2003-’06 renovation projects remodeled this part of the theater to make it better for all concerned.
-The dressing rooms for the Main Stage Theatre were expanded and remodeled, and a laundry facility was also added; a much needed and appreciated addition to the building.
-Also, the lobby of The Main Stage Theatre was expanded to be more spacious, to accomplish two main goals: make room for a bigger and better food and beverage area, and to create another opportunity to showcase thespian and musical endeavors.
+The 2003-2006 renovation projects remodeled this part of the theater to make it better for all concerned.
+The dressing rooms for the Main Stage Theatre were expanded and remodeled, and a laundry facility was also added, a much needed and appreciated addition to the building.
+The lobby was also expanded, to make room for a bigger and better food and beverage area, and to create another opportunity to showcase thespian and musical endeavors.

-The improved refreshment area can now serve a variety of beers and wines, as well as upscale snacks, such as cheeses, and desserts, to be enjoyed before or after a show on the Main Stage, or during a show on the Cabaret Stage, sitting at “candle-lit tables” set up in the Cabaret Stage area also found in the Main Stage Lobby.
+The improved refreshment area can now serve a variety of beers and wines, as well as upscale snacks, such as cheeses, and desserts, to be enjoyed before or after a show on the Main Stage, or during a show on the Cabaret Stage, where theatre-goers have the option of sitting at candle-lit tables.
 All enjoy these “light, upscale appetizers and sweets,” that taste so good with wines and beers!

-The Cabaret Stage is used for special performances, small events and three “professionally-produced” theatrical shows in a season: during January, April, and November.
+The Cabaret Stage is used for special performances, small events and three “professionally-produced” theatrical shows per season, in January, April, and November.
 This 120 seat venue has an “intimate and relaxing atmosphere.”
-It opened in 2007, after the completion of the renovation, to great enthusiasm, as the shows performed in this space have consistently been sold out.
+It opened in 2007, after the completion of the renovation, to great enthusiasm, as the shows performed in this space have consistently sold out.

-Sacramento Theatre Company also has what is called a black box theatre, known as the Pollock Stage; a smaller space that seats eighty-five people.
-Because there are only three rows of seating, with two aisles, audience members enjoy the “feeling of complete immersion” into the mood, environment, and the thespian efforts depicting their roles in productions offered on this stage.
+Sacramento Theatre Company also has what is called a black box theatre, known as the Pollock Stage, a smaller space that seats eighty-five people.
+Because there are only three rows of seating, audience members enjoy the “feeling of complete immersion” into the mood, environment, and acting performance.

-The renovations made to the Sacramento Theatre Company building supports, very nicely, the educational goals of this organization, as well as their ability to offer different types of theatre and provide a more viable space for different activities and events.
+The renovations made to the STC building supports, very nicely, the educational goals of the organization, as well as its ability to offer different types of theatre and provide a more viable space for different activities and groups.

-One such educational and developmental group for aspiring thespians is their The Young Professionals Conservatory (YPC).
-The Young Professionals Conservatory (YPC) is described on their website as being “a rigorous, ten month training program for students ages twelve through eighteen who are interested in pursuing careers in professional theatre.
+One such group, for aspiring thespians, is The Young Professionals Conservatory (YPC).
+On their website they describe themselves as being “a rigorous, ten month training program for students ages twelve through eighteen who are interested in pursuing careers in professional theatre.
 YPC includes weekly master classes with renowned theatre artists, a season of four shows, and the opportunity to audition for age-appropriate roles in STC Main Stage productions.”

 Students participate in three shows performed on the Pollock Stage.
-The students can also try out for age-appropriate roles in plays for the Main Stage productions and for the various regional performances.
-Many students participate in open mic nights, and go on the national tours that are scheduled through the year.
+They can also try out for age-appropriate roles in plays for the Main Stage and for various regional performances.
+Many students participate in open mic nights, and go on national tours that are scheduled through the year.

-The beginnings of theatre arts in Sacramento began in 1849, with the building of the small Eagle Theatre, a replica that can be found now in old town Sacramento near the train station.
-The Eagle Theatre offered a variety of entertainment for the rough and rowdy gold rush folks and the pioneer settlers alike.
-The original little building eventually was destroyed by flood waters.
-Jump nearly a hundred years in the future, to the year, 1942.
-The desire to entertain the troops that were stationed in Sacramento and/or on their way to the South Pacific inspired another thespian endeavor; an ad hoc troupe that toured the various military bases to great acclaim!
+The beginning of theatre arts in Sacramento goes back to 1849, with the building of the small Eagle Theatre, a replica of which can be found now in Old Town Sacramento, near the train station.
+The original offered a variety of entertainment for rough and rowdy gold rush folks and pioneer settlers alike.
+The original building was destroyed by a flood in 1850.
+Jump nearly a hundred years into the future, to the year 1942 and we find an unmet need to entertain troops stationed in Sacramento and/or on their way to the South Pacific, which led to the formation of an ad hoc acting troupe that toured military bases to great acclaim!

-This ad hoc troupe of thespians who were greatly encouraged by this success, formed The Sacramento Civic Repertory Company, who made it a goal to move into their own building, to establish a non-profit community theatre.
-In just seven years, on October 18, 1949, they celebrated the opening of The Eaglet Theatre, a community theatre that was named in honor of the first Eagle Theatre.
-They enjoyed the financial support of theatre enthusiasts, such as newspaper executive and heiress Eleanor McClatchy.
-The main stage of this theatre was originally called the McClatchy Stage in honor of her support.
+Encouraged by their own success, they formed The Sacramento Civic Repertory Company, who made it a goal to move into their own building, and establish a non-profit community theatre.
+Seven years later, on October 18, 1949, they celebrated the opening of The Eaglet Theatre, in honor of the first Eagle Theatre.
+They enjoyed the financial support of theatre enthusiasts, including newspaper executive and heiress Eleanor McClatchy.
+The main stage was originally called the McClatchy Stage, in honor of her.

-Being well supported by both the generous contributions of benefactors, and the talented supply of actors from the community, like Tom Hanks, the Eaglet offered a strong theatre arts program for Sacramento and suburb communities.
-It isn’t surprising then that the non-profit Sacramento Civic Repertory Company evolved into a for-profit, professional theatre, becoming The Sacramento Theatre Company during the 1980’s; while still offering opportunities for the development of aspiring thespians, tech expertise and others gifted in writing and directing, such as playwright Richard Hellesen and director Tim Ocel.
+Supported by the generous benefactors, and drawing on a supply of talented actors from the community, like Tom Hanks, the Eaglet offered a strong theatre arts program.
+It isn’t surprising then that the non-profit Sacramento Civic Repertory Company evolved into a for-profit professional theatre, The Sacramento Theatre Company, in the 1980’s, while still offering opportunities for the development of aspiring performers, technicians and others gifted in writing and directing, such as playwright Richard Hellesen and director Tim Ocel.

 HISTORY OF MANIFESTATIONS

-Sometimes managers or employees of theatres enjoy their jobs so much that when they pass over into the spirit world due to natural causes or die suddenly in an accident or from illness, they aren’t quite ready to leave their beloved theatre just yet and wish to watch over the place and help when they can, sometimes having some chuckles along the way.
+Sometimes managers or employees of theatres enjoy their jobs so much that when they pass over into the spirit world, they aren’t quite ready to leave their beloved theatre just yet, and they wish to watch over the place and help when they can, sometimes having some chuckles along the way.

-Managers /Owners still on duty: Pinky is thought to be a manager of the theatre or perhaps one of the departments; a position of responsibility.
+Managers/Owners still on duty: a spirit known as Pinky is thought to be a manager, either of the theatre or perhaps of one of the departments, a position of responsibility.

-Sometimes people who so enjoyed performing in theatre or just enjoying shows as audience members sometimes choose to spend their after-life in their favorite theatre to continue to enjoy the efforts of other thespians.
+Sometimes people who enjoyed performing in theatre or just enjoyed watching the shows as audience members choose to spend their afterlives in the same place.

-Male and Female Entities of Hungarian Thespians – Had wonderful memories performing here, as well as having personal feelings for the place.
+The Male and Female Entities of Hungarian Thespians – Had wonderful memories performing here, as well as fond personal feelings for the place.

-Sometimes thespians are frustrated at their success level of achievement that they had accomplished in this world.
-Or PERHAPS, thespians are taken out of this world before they can perform a role they had prepared for, or were planning to audition for and possibly win.
-These folks sometimes choose to spend their afterlife in the theatre to continue to fret and be restless, not able to let go of their disappointment just yet.
+Sometimes actors are frustrated at their level of achievement, or lack of it.
+Or perhaps they are taken out of this world before they can perform a role they had prepared for, or were planning to audition for.
+These folks sometimes choose to spend their afterlife in the theatre to continue to fret and be restless, because they can’t let go of their disappointment just yet.
 They seem to get some peace watching other actors prepare to perform, and the performance itself.
 Or perhaps they still enjoy singing on stage, and like to pretend to perform a little themselves by borrowing props, scripts and even like to watch rehearsals as semi-critics!

 Paranormal Activity Observed by the Living:

-While getting ready for their performances in the dressing rooms, thespians have noticed that the show has started early in the spirit world.
-They have seen apparitions in their dressing room mirrors, besides Madam Modjeska’s image looking with interest at them.
+While getting ready for their performances in the dressing rooms, some thespians have noticed that the show has started early in the spirit world.
+They have seen apparitions in dressing room mirrors, besides Madam Modjeska’s image, looking with interest at them (more on her later).